haiszhu/QuatApproximation/README.md

 - Compiler settings are in `Makefile` (currently `gfortran-15`, `gcc-15`).
 - MEX wrappers are generated from `matlab/QuatApproximation.mw` using `mwrap`.
 - `src/SUBROUTINES.md` is the authoritative per-routine inventory (signatures, purposes, r64/r128 status).

+## To do list

+* Slm basis, locloc, etc (redesign with both dense mat vec and sparse for loop)